by Bill McBride on 2/01/2017 11:34:00 AM

-This morning the Census Bureau reported that overall construction spending decreased in August:
+Earlier today, the Census Bureau reported that overall construction spending decreased in December:

 This graph shows private residential and nonresidential construction spending, and public spending, since 1993.
 Note: nominal dollars, not inflation adjusted.

-Public construction spending is now 16% below the peak in March 2009 and near the post-bubble low.
+Public construction spending is now 13% below the peak in March 2009, and 8% above the austerity low in February 2014.

 The second graph shows the year-over-year change in construction spending.

-On a year-over-year basis, private residential construction spending is now up 18%.
-Non-residential spending is also up 7% year-over-year mostly due to energy spending (power and electric).
-Public spending is down 3% year-over-year.
+On a year-over-year basis, private residential construction spending is up 4%.
+Non-residential spending is up 9% year-over-year.
+Public spending is down 2% year-over-year.